-Architecture, Engineering and Construction firms have more digital image assets and more opportunities for sharing them than ever before.
+AEC and real estate firms have more digital image assets and more opportunities for sharing them than ever before.

-The growing need for high quality photos and the increasing ease in obtaining them means that AEC photo libraries are growing rapidly, and could be taking a toll on your teams' efficiency.
+The growing need for high quality photos and the increasing ease in obataining them means that AEC and real esate photo libraries are growing rapidly, and could be taking a toll on your teams' efficiency.
 If you're not considering a photo management solution, you may be missing something that your competitors aren't.